 American Indian Family Empowerment Program

-Throughout its history, AIFEP has invested in human capital — in the skills, resources, and cultural strengths that American Indian families and individuals possess that allow them to contribute to the cultural and social wellbeing of their community.
-Since its inception, the Family Empowerment Program has given more than $3 million in grants to nearly 1,500 individuals in pursuit of professional, educational, and cultural opportunities.
+Since 1993, AIFEP has supported generations of American Indian people — in the skills, resources, cultural strengths that we possess.
+These gifts allow recipients to contribute to the cultural and social wellbeing of our community.
+Since its inception, AIFEP has given more than $3.5 million in grants to more than 2,000 individuals in pursuit of professional, educational, and cultural opportunities.
 Grants range from $500 to $2,500.

 • Education